incinn/barnz.dev/content/blog/toggle-switch-no-js.md

 </label>
 ```

-Here we have a `label` element that contains a checkbox `input`, as well as an empty `div`.
+Here we have a `label` element that contains a checkbox `input`.
+We also added an empty `div` next to it.
 The `label`'s `for` attribute is tied
 to the checkbox element, which means clicking on the label - or anything within the label - will toggle the value between checked
 and unchecked.
+This is crucial.

-## Step Two: Colouring in
+## 2: Colouring in

-Now we have some structure on the page, we can begin creating our toggle switch.
+Now the boring part is out of the way, we can start making something that looks more like a toggle switch!

-We will be making use of the empty `div` element with the class `toggle__fill` for our toggle switch.
-We can utilize the
+We will be making use of the empty `div` element we added earlier for the container of the switch.
+And we can utilize the
-[`::after`](https://developer.mozilla.org/en-US/docs/Web/CSS/::after) selector to create a pseudo element at the end of
+[`::after`](https://developer.mozilla.org/en-US/docs/Web/CSS/::after) selector to create a pseudo element at the end of it,
-our `div`.
-This will become the "button" that moves from left to right to signify whether or not the checkbox is active.
+which will become the "button" that moves from left to right to signify whether or not the checkbox is active.

 ```SASS
 .toggle {